-Last week, we spent three nights in Asheville, North Carolina and I was able to check off another travel experience bucket list item: picnic along the Blue Ridge Parkway in the fall.
+We had a great time exploring the Asheville, NC.
+We spent three nights there and I was able to check off another travel experience bucket list item: picnic along the Blue Ridge Parkway in the fall.
 I absolutely adore hearing/reading about destinations both exotic and not-so-much, especially when I’m researching for a trip.
 With that in mind, I wanted to share our experience.
 Come on along with us.
 In case you just want to skim for opinions and not do in-depth reading, I’m offering a letter grade of each experience.

 Asheville is a quaint little foodie-friendly city in North Carolina’s mountain country.
 Maybe best known for the opulent Biltmore Estate, my family discovered that even without a visit to George Vanderbilt’s stately country home, Asheville is a city brimming with opportunities for active young families and couples.